PrajwalNeupane/math-notebook/posts/Poems.md

-**What happened?**
+# What happened?

-How do I explain a sliver of colossal structures
+*How do I explain a sliver of colossal structures*

-Collapsing, Cascading, tumultuous
+Collapsing, Cascading, tumultuous —
 Like a rotten gum in a toddler’s mouth

-Scintillating, Suffocating, veinous
+Scintillating, Suffocating, veinous —

-Each root shivers alerting the crown
+Each root shivers alerting the crown,

-Begging to be pulled out
+Begging to be pulled out.

-It knows of only one end beyond the pain
+It knows of only one end beyond the pain —

-The shivering only ends with rupture
+The shivering only ends with rupture.

-How then does the child describe the location of their tooth
+How then does the child describe the location of their tooth,

-For he is asked, “What happened?”
+For he is asked,
+**"What happened?"**

-Fearful of rupture, desiring release
+Fearful of rupture, desiring release,
+The child replies:

-The child replies, “How do I explain a sliver of colossal structures”
+> *"How do I explain a sliver of colossal structures?"*

-**But you forgot**
+---

+# But you forgot

-Eternities ago, we met at the crevice of spring
+Eternities ago, we met at the crevice of spring —

-But you forgot
+But you forgot.

-Cupping your hands, you drew from the infinite well
+Cupping your hands, you drew from the infinite well —

-But you forgot
+But you forgot.

-You sipped, and you drank
+You sipped, and you drank,

-You dipped, and you sank
+You dipped, and you sank.

-The abyss awaits with its pangs of solitude
+The abyss awaits with its pangs of solitude —

-Melancholy and dread from disunion
+Melancholy and dread from disunion.

 You keep forgetting
 The crevice of the spring

-Where we met
+Where we met.

+---

-**To pen or not to Pen?**
+# To pen or not to Pen?

-Penning you would mean imprisoning you
+Penning you would mean imprisoning you.

-Not penning you would mean imprisoning me
+Not penning you would mean imprisoning me.

 Oh Child O’ mine, will you find your way?

-For the box has sharp edges
+For the box has sharp edges,

-Demanding to split you
+Demanding to split you,

-Divide your love
+Divide your love.

-But forget not
+But forget not:

-Split love is no love at all
+> *Split love is no love at all.*

-Two cannot love
+Two cannot love,

-For neither you are nor I am
+For neither you are nor I am.

-Neither is penning nor imprisoning
+Neither is penning,

-I love you
+Nor imprisoning.

-I love
+**I love you.**

-Love.
+**I love.**
+**Love.**

+---

-**Who is a poet?**
+# Who is a poet?

-Twisty words, gnarly structure
+Twisty words, gnarly structure,

-Juxtaposed against lulling and luring
+Juxtaposed against lulling and luring —

-Scaffolding of metaphors with wit seeping in
+Scaffolding of metaphors with wit seeping in.

-Precise is the tone, Teasing, the language
+Precise is the tone,
+Teasing, the language.

 Layers unfold as the same tunes strike

-Within the reader and the poet
+Within the reader and the poet.

 Alas!
 A surprise!

-For who is truly a poet if not her words
+> *For who is truly a poet if not her words?*

-If not her metaphors
+> *If not her metaphors?*

-If not her teasing
+> *If not her teasing?*

-And what is truly poetry without surprise
+And what is truly poetry without surprise?

 Is it even possible for the same tunes

-To arise within the reader and the poet
+To arise within the reader and the poet?

 For what does the reader know of the rhythm

-That drove the poet away from her cozy bed
+That drove the poet away from her cozy bed?

-Surprise assumes discord
+Surprise assumes discord.

-Poetry assumes harmony
+Poetry assumes harmony.

-There is no poetry without surprise
+There is no poetry without surprise.

-For that which twists familiarly
+> That which twists familiarly,

-Does not twist at all
+> Does not twist at all.

-Twisting assumes surprise
+Twisting assumes surprise.

-What is poetry without twisty words
+What is poetry without twisty words?
 And who is a poet without poetry?

+---

-**In Search of Solitude**
+# In Search of Solitude

 The arching branch innocuously bobs

-Under the guidance of the wind
+Under the guidance of the wind.

+Fanned-out, finger-like leaves
-Fanned out finger-like leaves brush an invisible canvas
+Brush an invisible canvas —

-Masterpiece after masterpiece blowing away
+Masterpiece after masterpiece blowing away.

-The benefactor of the bobbing receives what is hers
+The benefactor of the bobbing
+Receives what is hers.

 This echo chamber of bobbing and brushing and masterpieces

-Remind of my search for solitude
+Reminds me of my search for solitude,

-Invigoratingly disturbed by the crowds
+Invigoratingly disturbed by the crowds.

-My shaking fingers fill out canvas after canvas
+My shaking fingers fill out canvas after canvas.

-My bobbing wrist knows not of the tears at the tip of my pen
+My bobbing wrist knows not of the tears at the tip of my pen.

+Bobbing, brushing, masterpieces —
-Bobbing, brushing, masterpieces, the benefactor receives what is hers.
+The benefactor receives what is hers.

+---

- **no water ever has asked**
+# no water ever has asked

-Water asked the thirsty barren basin
+Water asked the thirsty barren basin:

-How may I caress you
+> *"How may I caress you?

-For we have been long apart
+> For we have been long apart."*

 Dry and dusty, rocks and reefs

-Cried out in fractal scatter and heaves
+Cried out in fractal scatter and heaves.

-Oh lover mine, worry not of overestimation
+"Oh lover mine, worry not of overestimation.

-You are to touch me as the lethal strike of a warhead
+You are to touch me as the lethal strike of a warhead —

-Piercing through my dryness
+Piercing through my dryness,

-Invigorating my solitude
+Invigorating my solitude.

-For it is I who have lamented to blue skies
+For it is I who have lamented to blue skies.

-For it is I who have painted the canvas with white
+For it is I who have painted the canvas with white.

-Where do you gather the courage to ask questions
+Where do you gather the courage to ask questions?

-Why must the painter answer
+Why must the painter answer?

-Is my art not as loud as the thundering sky
+Is my art not as loud as the thundering sky?

-A question pulsating naïveté
+A question pulsating naïveté —

-Insulting to our union
+Insulting to our union.

-For such sacred is our love
+For such sacred is our love —

 Have the birds asked the atmosphere

-How may I caress you with my songs
+How may I caress you with my songs?

 Have the tadpoles expressed curiosity

-About the flinging nature of their tails
+About the flinging nature of their tails?

 Have the hungry asked

-How may I caress food
+How may I caress food?

 Have the thirsty asked

-How may I caress water
+How may I caress water?

-Why then, do you water ask
+Why then, do you — water — ask:

-How may I caress you
+> *"How may I caress you?"*

+And so,
-And so no water ever has asked a dry river basin, “How may I caress you”
+**No water ever has asked a dry river basin,**
+> *"How may I caress you?"*